Tax preparers must give you a copy of the Consumer Bill of Rights Regarding Tax Preparers

 Beware of Refund Anticipation Loans (RALs)

-- A Refund Anticipation Loan (RAL) is a high-interest loan made through a bank that you must pay back to the bank.
-A RAL is not an “instant refund” and tax preparers cannot use this or similar terms (“rapid refund,” “express refund,” "preFund," or “fast cash”) that hide the fact that a RAL is a loan.
+- A RAL is a loan made through a bank that you must pay back to the bank, which will reduce your income tax refund.
+Some RALs have a high interest rate.
+A RAL is not an “instant refund,” and tax preparers cannot use this or similar terms (“rapid refund,” “express refund,” or “fast cash”) that hide the fact that a RAL is a loan.

 - Taking out a RAL is optional.
 Tax preparers cannot require you to take out a RAL or charge you fees beyond the bank’s fees for a RAL.